 ACE is designed for students in grades K-6.

-AEX is available for students or adults of any age.
+AEX is available for students in grades K-12.

 ACE is designed for use during the school day, but can be conducted in summer or after-school programs.

-AEX can be conducted at any location at any time.
+AEX can be conducted at any location at any time, including aviation museums.

-ACE: grade-specific teacher's guide, ACE teacher plaque, ACE student certificates, classroom set of an aerospace item, classroom set of ACE t-shirts (while supplies are available)
+ACE: grade-specific teacher's guide, ACE teacher plaque, ACE student certificates, classroom set of an aerospace item

 ACE: Lessons used to complete the ACE Program must come from the ACE teacher's guide for the specific grade level taught.